 And for the first time in too long, I felt I knew where I was.

 Even from the water there was no mistaking it.
 New Orleans, Louisiana.
 The city a heady blend of modern architecture and old-style Southern influence.
 A jewel in the darkness.

 I leaned on the rail of the ferry, letting the night wind blow through my hair.
 No one seemed to notice, or care, that I hadn't boarded with the other tourists.
 The ferry chugging laboriously across the width of the Mississippi river, the water, ink black, frothing at the stern.

 A shiver lifted the hairs on my neck, and I looked quickly back over my shoulder.
 Scanning the parked cars, the handful of people milling about.

 A stranger in a strange land . . .

-New Orleans had been on the list of choices, for my school's senior class trip.
-I thought about that now.
+New Orleans had been on the list of choices, for my school's senior class trip last year.